rwb/c200/README.md

 * So, we will reject Ho if our test statistic is less than -1.96 or greater than +1.96.
 * Our test statistic is given by: $z = \frac{3.2-3.5}{0.029} = -10.345$.
-* Since -10.345 is less than -1.96, we reject Ho and conclude that our sample mean is significantly different from the population mean at the alpha = 0.05 significance level (or, equivalently, the 95% confidence level.
+* Since -10.345 is less than -1.96, we reject Ho and conclude that our sample mean is significantly different from the population mean at the alpha = 0.05 significance level (or, equivalently, the 95% confidence level).

 ---